4321 Crestone Cir

-After seeing the conditions first hand, the Lord gave us a broader vision directing us to help widows, orphans, and underprivileged families in a greater way, build a church and begin developing several business operations.
+After seeing the conditions first hand, the Lord gave us a broader vision directing us to help widows, orphans, and underprivileged families in a greater way, build a mission facility and develop business operations; making the mission self-sustaining.

 Thus began a ministry to assist in the development of people and initiating self sustaining projects that will benefit the indigenous people in local villages and towns.

-Our facilities consist of a 4 acre campus with Missionary guest quarters, school, church, and multi-purpose buildings.
+Our facilities consist of a 7 acre campus with Missionary guest quarters, schools, church, and multi-purpose buildings.

 HHMI Widows & Grannies